-Treats fluid retention (edema) swelling caused by congestive heart failure, liver or kidney disease, or other medical conditions.
+Treats fluid retention (edema).
 This medicine is a diuretic.

 When This Medicine Should Not Be Used